ranenbg/Arduino-FFB-wheel/README.md

 - b - 2 FFB axis support with physical output (4-channel digital PWM or 2-channel analog DAC outputs available)
 -	w - magnetic encoder AS5600 support
 - d - no optical encoder support
-- z - optical encoder with z-index support
+- z - support 3rd channel or z-index on optical encoders
 - h - enabled Hat Switch (uses first 4 buttons)
 - s - enabled external 12bit ADC for analog inputs (ADS1015 i2C)
 - t - enabled 4x4 button matrix
 - f - enabled XY analog H-pattern shifter
-- i - enabled averaging of analog inputs
+- i - enabled averaging of analog inputs (with 4 samples - 12bit resolution)
--	e - support for two additional digital buttons (clutch and handbrake axis will be unavailable)
+-	e - support for two additional digital buttons (on pins A2, A3 - clutch and handbrake axis will be unavailable)
 -	x - enables the option to select to which (analog) axis FFB is tied to
 - r - support for external shift register chips for 24 buttons (3x SN74ALS166 wired in series)
-- n - support for external button box for 16 buttons via Arduino nano (with my button box firmware)
+- n - support for external button box for 16 buttons via Arduino Nano (with my button box firmware)
-- l - support HX711 chip for load cell
+- l - support for HX711 chip and load cell (on the y-axis)
 - g - support for external 12bit DAC to be used for analog FFB output (2x MCP4725 i2C)
 -	p - no EEPROM support for loading/saving firmware settings (firmware defaults are loaded at each startup)
 - m - replacement pinouts for ProMicro (for FFB clipping LED, buttons 3 and 4, PWM direction pin)